neutrixs/bmkg-radar/README.md

 ### How It Works

-This section explains the optional proxy setup.
-If you’re using a proxy, the program will append the encoded target URL as a query parameter.
+If you decide to use a proxy, the program will append the encoded target URL as a query parameter.
 For example:

 Original URL: